- Caring for the Patient With Cancer at Home: A Guide for Patients and Families

 - Sore throat

-- The patient is confused, doesn’t know where he is, becomes forgetful, or isn’t making sense.
-(See the section called "Confusion.")
+- The patient is confused, becomes forgetful, isn’t making sense, or can’t tell you where they are.
+(See the section called “Confusion.”)

 What the patient can do

 - If you start feeling warm or cold, check your temperature by mouth every 2 to 3 hours.
-If you are unable to hold the thermometer in your mouth, put it under your armpit.
+If you can’t hold a thermometer in your mouth, hold it under your arm, in your armpit.

 - Keep a record of temperature readings.

-- Drink a lot of liquids (such as water, fruit juices, cola, Popsicles, and soups).
+- Drink a lot of liquids (such as water, fruit juices, Popsicles, and soups).